The first signs of summer

 Holy wells were also visited, while Bealtaine dew was thought to bring beauty and maintain youthfulness – it should be noted that this was dew that dew on the land as the sun rose on the 1st.
 Many of these customs were part of May Day or Midsummer festivals in other parts of Great Britain and Europe – we were lucky enough to have musicians from Italy tell us about their customs at this time!

 Although Bealtaine celebrations had largely died-out by the mid-20th century, some of its customs continued and in some places it has been revived as a cultural event.
-As we’ll hear from our thirteen audio pieces, we are far from having to regard Bealtaine customs and superstitions as being extinct.
+As we’ll hear from our plethora of audio pieces, we are far from having to regard Bealtaine customs and superstitions as being extinct.